Cybex-developers/Cybex-Web2exe/README.md

 Major Bug Fixed

 ## What will be new:
+1. Website with all the needed guide
-1. A complete disgning library
+2. A complete designing library

-## Note :
-Extremely sorry but even after hard efforts we are not able to add the feature of Node.js functions from an external file somehow like a middler.